[yasr_overall_rating] Over 265 people have rated [5/5]

 When someone I met at a party, “What is your daily job?”.
 I usually say that I am a web designer.
 This is the answer that most people understand, and it is accurate to some extent, although it is not the full story.
-But if I respond to people that I am a UX designer (short for User Experience designer), then the conversation that follows is more or less straight forward.
-People either think that I am trying to put a big note on myself to sound more important by using a fancy title, or they are just genuinely confused and are unable to grasp the idea behind it, even when I go on to explain it, “I am a web designer” is just much easier in every way.
+There are differences between Web Design Colorado Springs and what I do but they often overlap so it’s just the easier answer.
+If I respond to people that I am a UX designer (short for User Experience designer), then the conversation that follows is more or less straight forward.
+People either think that I am trying to put a big note on myself to sound more important by using a fancy title.
+They are just genuinely confused and are unable to grasp the idea behind it, even when I go on to explain it, “I am a web designer” is just much easier in every way.

 But when it comes to having a chat with clients, recruiters as well as coworkers, I make it to the fact that I state that “I am a User Experience Designer”.
 Why should anyone believe that it is even more important to make this objective and distinction for the audience instead of calling myself a web designer?

-Here are the major differences between a Web Designer and a User Experience Designer.
+Here are the major differences between a Web Designer and a User Experience Designer (Web Design vs UX Design)

 I used to keep myself about the latest happenings in all of the latest technologies for achieving cross-browser compatibility as well as the elegant separation of markup, styling, and behavior.
-But as time passed, I simply was not able to catch up with the upcoming of the latest technological happenings in the field of web designing.
 I benefit from having reasonable knowledge of how to write best-practiced code, but I just don’t spend much time doing it.
 And I’m OK with that.

 2) It ignores all the other platforms